-Switzerland’s new cannabis pilot program could create new opportunities for the industry.
+Switzerland’s new cannabis pilot program can create new opportunities for the industry.

 Following a 2020 parliamentary resolution, Switzerland has started allowing recreational cannabis for adults in controlled substances in May 2021.
-Outside of the program, cannabis use in Switzerland remains illegal.
+Recreational cannabis trials are expected to begin in the Summer of 2022 .
+Outside of the program, recreational cannabis use in Switzerland remains illegal.
+However, medical cannabis access is being improved.
 While many European nations are considering the legalization of recreational cannabis, Switzerland is still conservative on the matter.
 It might be a while before Switzcannabis licenses become accessible like in Canada.
 The Swiss pilot program may grant some limited opportunities to get a Swiss cannabis cultivation license, but requires growers to work with program organizers and Swiss regulators.
+Continue reading for a comprehensive guide to help you become a licensed cannabis producer in Switzerland.

 Current Regulation of Cannabis in Switzerland